Health Examinations for Students

 Student Emergency Cards

 Student Emergency Cards are distributed to students at each school level during the first few days of school in September.
-These cards are very important because they are used to keep the school nurse aware of students’ up-to-date medical information and emergency contacts.
-These must be signed and dated by a student’s parent.
+These cards are used to keep the school nurse aware of students’ up-to-date medical information and emergency contacts.
+These must be signed and dated by a student’s parent or guardian.
 A new card must be completed and returned each school year.